zokizuan/nx_test/teamwave-frontend-v3/README.md

 ## Start the app

-To start the development server run `nx serve teamwave_frontend_V3`.
+To start the development server run `nx serve work-ai`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code